-Annual precipitation for the Gulf of Alaska side of the parks is high, estimated at more than 70 inches annually.
-Due to the rain shadow effect of the mountains, the Kachemak Bay area receives significantly less precipitation (around 30 inches/year), while precipitation in the Kenai Mountains is estimated to be more than 130 inches/year.
-Annual snowfall in Homer and lower elevations along the north side of Kachemak Bay averages 55 inches.
-Across the bay in Halibut Cove, annual snowfall averages 88 inches.
-Because of significantly cooler temperatures, higher elevations of inland areas can receive three times or more snow than the lower elevations.
-Snowfall usually starts in October and continues through April.
+- 1 Annual precipitation for the Gulf of Alaska side of the parks is high, estimated at more than - 2 70 inches annually.
+Due to the rain shadow effect of the mountains, the Kachemak Bay area - 3 receives significantly less precipitation (around 30 inches/year), while precipitation in the - 4 Kenai Mountains is estimated to be more than 130 inches/year.
+Annual snowfall in Homer - 5 and lower elevations along the north side of Kachemak Bay averages 55 inches.
+Across the - 6 bay in Halibut Cove, annual snowfall averages 88 inches.
+Because of significantly cooler - 7 temperatures, higher elevations of inland areas can receive three times or more snow than the the north Pacific.